 - Let the pakoras become opaque and then turn them with a slotted spoon.

-- Deep fry till the pakodas become light golden and crisp.
-Then remove them with a slotted spoon draining as much oil as possible.
+- Once perfectly fried, then remove them carefully with a slotted spoon draining as much oil as possible.

 - Place them on paper napkins to remove excess oil.

-- Serve sabudana pakodas hot with tomato sauce or green chutney or coconut chutney.
+- Serve sabudana pakodas hot or warm with tomato sauce or green chutney or coconut chutney.
 If you are making them for fasting then serve them with phalahari chutney.

 - Best to have them hot for best taste.